ntkt0589/Project_Portfolio/README.md

 # Project_Portfolio
-Manipulation data in Python for Analysis projects.
+Manipulating data in Python for Analysis projects.